MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/vm-activate.md

 - A key submitted to activate a server in the cluster was not accepted.
 - A disruption of the activation process prevented a server in the cluster from being activated.
-- A valid key hasn't yet been applied to a server that was added to the cluster.
+- A valid key hasn't been applied to a server that was added to the cluster.

 To resolve such issues, in the **Activate Windows Server VMs** window, select the server with the warning, and then select **Manage activation keys** to enter a new key.